-- Double-check where and when you’re being picked up
+- Double-check where and when you’re being got

 - Comfy, non-slip shoes

-- If you believe you’ll need them for driving, glasses
+- Glasses if you think you’ll require them for driving

-- Your money for the lesson (unless you’ve paid in advance).
+- Your money for the lesson (unless you’ve paid upfront).

 - A bottle of water.

-2- Getting picked up for your very first driving lesson.
+2- Getting gotten for your first driving lesson.

 Make sure you’re ready and not faffing at the last minute.
-If you’re late, it’s your time and your cash being invested.
-Some driving instructors will sound the doorbell, some will wait in the automobile for you – so watch out.
+If you’re late, it’s your time and your cash being invested after all.
+Some driving instructors will sound the doorbell, some will wait in the cars and truck for you – so watch out.

-Don’t worry – you’re not going to need to get in the driving seat straight away.
-You’ll be getting in the guest seat to start with, while your instructor takes you to a quiet location for you to get to grips with the essentials.
+Don’t worry – you’re not going to have to get in the driving seat immediately.
+You’ll be getting in the traveler seat to start with, while your instructor takes you to a peaceful place for you to get to grips with the essentials.

 3- The cockpit drill.

-Your trainer will discuss the cockpit drill to introduce you to the checks you’ll require to do whenever you drive, so listen carefully.
-Soon you’ll be doing these checks naturally.
+Your trainer will explain the cockpit drill to introduce you to the checks you’ll need to do each time you drive, so listen carefully.
+Eventually you’ll be doing these checks instinctively.